 2. Clot-busting treatment (called thrombolysis) – only used in some centers now

 5. Oxygen therapy

 6. Medications to reduce pain and increase blood supply to the heart such as nitrates

 Of course, these medications are rarely prescribed individually and are usually given in combination.
-You can read more about drug therapy in heart disease here.

-Once the artery is opened up, a small metallic stent is inserted into the artery in order to keep it open and to allow for normal flow.
-This procedure is sometimes called as primary percutaneous coronary intervention (or primary PCI).
+Once the artery is opened up, a small metallic stent is inserted into the artery in order to keep it open and allow for normal flow.
+This procedure is sometimes called primary Percutaneous Coronary Intervention (or primary PCI).
 The procedure is commonly called angioplasty as well.
-You can read more about angioplasty here.